NguyenGiaThuy/thesis/README.md

 ### 2.1.
 Local

-The web app will be run on port `5000`.
+The web app will be run on `http://localhost:5000`.
 At the root directory, run:

 ```bash
 ./scripts/install.sh